w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

         **OR**

-    3. The content is available in a closed environment, such as a university or corporate network, where the user agent <INS>**[or other software]**</INS> depends upon the technology used by the organization is also accessibility supported;
+    3. The content is available in a closed environment, such as a university or corporate network, where the user agent <INS>**[or other software]**</INS> required by the technology and used by the organization is also accessibility supported;

         **OR**